ewolff/SCS-ESI/HOW-TO-RUN.md

 the order and varnish containers.
 The common container contains just a Go binary and no other tools.

+The example can be accessed at http://localhost:8090/ .

 You can terminate all containers using `docker-compose down`.